JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-samples.md

             <strong><a href="https://github.com/kotlin-hands-on/jetcaster-kmp-migration">Jetcaster Multiplatform</a></strong>
         </td>
         <td>The Compose sample <a href="https://github.com/android/compose-samples/tree/main/Jetcaster">Jetcaster</a> app
-            made multiplatform, with added iOS and desktop targets added to the original Android.
+            made multiplatform, with iOS and desktop targets added to the original Android version.
             The UI is migrated to use Compose Multiplatform, and several libraries are swapped for their multiplatform analogues.
-            The migration reasoning and process are described in the <a href="https://kotlinlang.org/docs/multiplatform/migrate-from-android.html">Jetcaster migration tutorial</a>
+            The migration reasoning and process are described in the <a href="https://kotlinlang.org/docs/multiplatform/migrate-from-android.html">Jetcaster migration tutorial</a>.
         </td>
         <td>
             <list>